Here’s when your favorite show may return as writers strike is on the verge of ending

 Shows that return while actors are still picketing could prove controversial, as happened with the planned resumptions of daytime shows including “The Drew Barrymore Show” and “The Talk.”
 Those plans were later abandoned.

-One show that’s likely to make a speedy return?
-“Real Time with Bill Maher.”
+One show that’s likely to make a speedy return is “Real Time with Bill Maher.”
 The host plotted a return without writers but ended up postponing once last week’s negotiations were set.

 Writers rooms for scripted shows that shut down at the strike’s onset, including Netflix’s “Stranger Things,” “Severance” on Apple TV+ and “Abbott Elementary” on ABC are also likely to reactivate quickly.
 But with no performers to act out the scripts, long delays between page and screen will be inevitable.